sopnode/oai5g-rru/README.md

 The mental model is that we are dealing with essentially three states:

-* (0) initially, the k8s cluster is running and the R2lab nodes are down;
+* (0) initially, the k8s cluster is running and some R2lab nodes have joined the cluster as workers;
-* (1) after setup, one R2lab node is loaded with the proper image, and has joined the cluster;
+* (1) after setup, OAI5G charts have been configured and are ready to be started, UEs selected are also configured and ready to be used;
 * (2) at that point one can use the `--start` option to start the system, which amounts to deploying pods on the k8s cluster;
 * (back to 1) it is point one can roll back and come back to the previous state, using the `--stop` option

-with none of the `--start/--stop/--cleanup` option the script goes from state 0 to (2), unless the `--no-auto-start` or `-k` option is given.
+with none of the `--start/--stop/--cleanup` option the script goes from state 0 to (2), unless the `-a` option is given.

-run `demo-oai.py --help` for more details.
+Run `demo-oai.py --help` for more details.

 ### References